cagov/caldata-mdsa-training/docs/dbt/cloud.md

 1. Inspect the `pre-commit` results of your pull request in GitHub.
 2. Address any issues flagged by the results.
 Remember, the “_Format_”, “_Lint_”, and “_Fix_” buttons in dbt Cloud can help with auto-resolving issues around formatting.
-3. Inspect the dbt Cloud test results in GitHub.
+3. Inspect the dbt Cloud test results in GitHub (or Azure DevOps).
 Resolve any issues with your models not building or failing data integrity tests.
 4. Request a review of a teammate.
 Review another teammate’s PR.
 5. Address any comments or suggestions from your code review.
 6. Repeat the above steps until there are no remaining comments, and you get a green checkmark on the CI checks!

 **If using Azure DevOps:**

-1. On the page for your pull request you should see the results of the CI checks in the “Overview” tab.
+1. On the page for your pull request you should see the results of the CI checks.
 If it’s green, great, it passed!
 2. If the CI check is red, click on it to see the logs, which will give more information about the failure.
 You might see failures in:
     1. The linter checks (which looks for code style and common gotchas)
     2. Model builds, which indicate some logic issue in the code